kayla-himmel/ai-hackathon-microsite/README.md

 First-time users:

 1. `npm install`
-2. `npm run build` to watch for SCSS changes (and update the compiled CSS file) and launch the project
+2. `npm run build` to watch for SCSS changes (and update the compiled CSS file) and launch the project with node

 Any other time after the first time: